-You approach the car vendor with enthusiasm, and the moment you find that perfect car at a great price, you give in to the thrill of the moment.
+You approach the car vendor with enthusiasm.
+The moment you find that perfect car at a great price, you give in to the thrill of the moment.
 There’s one very important step you should never skip: getting a vehicle history report on the vehicle’s background.
-You can try running a VIN report for free, which will indicate most of the basic information about the vital incidents in the history of the car that may influence your decision to buy it or not.
+You can try running a VIN report for free.
+It will indicate most of the basic information about the vital incidents in the history of the car.
+This may influence your decision to buy it or not.

 What Is a VIN Report?

-A VIN report is an inclusive report that makes the revelation of a vehicle’s history possible through the help of a 17-character VIN.
-It includes a great deal of information, starting from the car accident history and odometer records to the previous ownership records and thefts.
-The VIN report is something like a background check, showing you everything that probably the seller would not tell you.
+A VIN report is an inclusive report.
+It makes the revelation of a vehicle’s history possible through the use of a 17-character VIN.
+It includes a great deal of information.
+This ranges from the car accident history and odometer records to the previous ownership records and thefts.
+The VIN report is something like a background check.
+It shows you everything that the seller probably would not tell you.

 Uncover Hidden Problems

 The report reveals hidden vehicle problems that are not apparent when looking at it.
-A vehicle may look perfect from the outside, but its history may turn out to be a whole different story.
-A vehicle history report will show whether the car has been involved in accidents, may suffer major damages, or has even been salvaged.
-This will better prepare you for negotiation or even help you avoid a very costly mistake all along.
+A vehicle may look perfect from the outside.
+However, its history may turn out to be a whole different story.
+A vehicle history report will show whether the car has been involved in accidents.
+It may have suffered major damage or has even been salvaged.
+This will better prepare you for negotiation or even help you avoid a very costly mistake.

 Verify Ownership and Title Status

 Another really valuable piece of information provided by a VIN report is car ownership and title status.
-You would not want to buy any car with a “branded” title, which can mean, among other things, that it once was considered a total loss by an insurance carrier.
-A VIN report provides certainty that one is buying from the rightful owner, with a clean title for future resale or insurance.
+You would not want to buy any car with a “branded” title.
+This can mean, among other things, that it was once considered a total loss by an insurance carrier.
+A VIN report provides certainty that one is buying from the rightful owner.
+It ensures a clean title for future resale or insurance.

 Protect Yourself from Odometer Fraud